scottfones/cows/README.md

 - The input data is processed by calling an associated method on the `Cow` object.
 These methods manipulate properties of the `Cow` object and are expected to run in `O(1)` time.

 From line 80, the above is repeated for each line of input.
 The resulting complexity is `O(r*w)`.
 However, `w` can be treated as a constant, which allows us to simplify the complexity to `O(r)`.
+In other words, the complexity per line of input is `O(1)`, as required in the problem statement.

 ### Sorting/Output  - `O(c*log(c))`